cjacker/opensource-toolchain-avr/README.md

 avarice --help
 ```

-Using atmega128 as example, wire up the debugger and target board correctly (usually, there are two 10pin header in your board, one is ISP and another one is JTAG), and open the terminal to luanch a avarice session:
+Using atmega128 as example, after programming with `avrdude`, wire up the debugger and target board correctly (usually, there are two 10pin header in your board, one is ISP and another one is JTAG), and open the terminal to luanch a avarice session,

-For JTAG ICE, you may need to specify the device:
+For JTAG ICE, you may need to specify the port, here is /dev/ttyUSB0:

 ```
-avarice-2.14 -j /dev/ttyUSB0 --program --file ./main.elf :3333
+avarice-2.14 -j /dev/ttyUSB0 :3333
 ```
 And the output looks like
 ```